-Learn How to Use Webmaster Tools
+Learn How to Use Webmaster Tools (Search Console)

 Learning how to write your meta-descriptions is another great way to spend some of your time.
 Though meta-descriptions won’t help Google index your site, you can look at it as potentially free marketing (free marketing!).

 This came as a bit of a surprise to me, but if you’re out there searching for templates to throw your website online, be careful.
 Many website templates tout themselves as being “SEO friendly” and pay no attention to Alt tags or Heading hierarchy.
 Ideally, have only one h1 tag per page and have it first thing on the page.
 From there, an h2, etc. on down the line, just make sure that their sequential and don’t skip around (h1 -> h5, etc.).
 Also, make sure that the heading tags are concise and accurately reflect the information contained within the page.
 Seems simple, no?
 You’d be surprised how easily this gets abused and out of hand.

 If you’re doing the site building yourself, you can take great leaps and strides by utilizing SEO plugins that will help optimize your site.
 One great plugin that will help you along you way is the SEO plugin by Yoast.
 It’s not comprehensive, but it’ll generate a sitemap for you and guide you along the way when building your site.
 Lots of good information there and you don’t have to be a technorati to figure it out.